-suing a policy which is inevitably leading to catastrophe.
-No attempt was made to prevent the occupation of the Ruhr area; on the contrary, it was provoked.
+The fight against Cuno is a necessity, because he repre-sents the dominion of heavy industry over the German working class.
+Cuno's regime is the consequence and the embodiment of all the weaknesses and defeats of the German proletariat.
+It is only by fighting against Cuno, and by overthrowing him, that the German proletariat can rescue itself from the profound misery of its present existence, and from sinking ever deeper into this suing a policy which is inevitably leading to catastrophe.
+No attempt was made to prevent the occupation of the Ruhr area; ou the contrary, it was provoked.
 It is a policy devoid of realism, - a pure game of chance.

 Not a single measure was taken to counteract the frightful consequences for the Ruhr area, or to alleviate the sufferings of the broad masses.
-Cuno's is a catastrophic policy, because from its initiation, and onwards until the notorious action for stabilizing the mark, it has been a policy of frivolous waste of the financial resources of the Reich, of violent precipitation into bankruptcy, of dirty corruption and enrichment of the great capitalists.
+Cuno's is a catastrophic policy, because from its initiation, and onwards until the notorious action for stabilizing the mark, it has been a policy of frivolous waste of the financial resources of the Reich, of violent precipitation into bankrupicy, of dirty corruption and enrichment of the great capitalists.
 After us the deluge-is Cuno's motto.

 The fight against Cuno is called for, because he represents the traitors of yesterday, to-day, and to-morrow.
 Yesterday Stinnes and Company were prepared to drive the German people into slavery under foreign capital.
-Stinnes offered himself as overseer over the Clerman workers, for the English capitalists.
-As early as 1920, at Spa, Stianes was anxious for the separation of the Ruhr area.
+Stinnes offered himself as overseer over the German workers, for the English capitalists.
+As early as 1920, at Spa, Stinnes was anxious for the separation of the Ruhr area.
 The aniline magnates have earned miliards by selling trade secrets to the "hereditary enemy"; have struck bargains with the fruits of that German science which has to go begging to-day.
-All these industrial magnates, who speak to-day of "defending the Vaterland", are ready to sell this same Vaterand to-morrow
+All these industrial magnates, who speak to-day 'defending the Vaterland", are ready to sell this same Vaterland to-morrow.

-If Cuno remains in power, then the Ruhr war may end as it will, the protetariat will pay the costs.
+If Cuno remains in power, then the Ruhr war may end as it will, the proletariat will pay the costs.
 There will be no taxation reform, no sacrifice of property.
 The proletariat will be plundered more than ever, subjected to greater oppression.
 Wages will experience an unheard of reduction, the eight hour day will be abolished, the hours of slavery lengthened.
 The right to strike will be done away with, the proletariat rendered defenceless.